Video Gamer is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

 Is Starfield CPU intensive?

-Remember that these are just the minimum requirements too, if you want to get the best performance, you’ll want even more advanced components.
+Remember that these are just the minimum requirements.
+If you want to get the best performance, you’ll want even more advanced components.
 Essentially if you don’t have a 10th gen i5 or 9th gen i7 CPU, or a chip with equivalent power, you should be focusing on upgrading that before you worry about splashing out for a new GPU.
-AMD are way ahead of you here, partnering with Bethesda and Newegg to offer a Starfield CPU bundle.
-We’ve covered how to get Starfield for free with AMD Ryzen 7000 CPUs.

 If you are satisfied that your CPU will be able to handle the game, however, upgrading your GPU could offer a performance boost, check out our prediction for the best GPU for Starfield.
 We don’t yet know for sure whether Starfield will have ray tracing, but if it does, you’ll want one of the best GPUs for ray tracing.